Kun-Gao/SSCL_hand/README.md

-# SFCL_hand
+# SSCL_hand

-Skeleton-aware Feature Contrastive Learning for Self-supervised Hand Pose Estimation.
+Skeleton-aware Soft Contrastive Learning for Self-supervised Hand Pose Estimation.

-The code is coming soon!
+Codes will be available in this repository after the official publication of the corresponding paper.